 For myriad reasons, many seniors and retirees are staying in or jumping back into the job world.
 Money Talks News reports that by 2028 nearly a quarter of people 65 and older will be working, according to the Bureau of Labor Statistics.

 Reasons include staving off boredom and loneliness, saving for big expenses, paying off debt or simple financial necessity.

-As “8 Signs That You Should Leave Retirement” explains, a job also has value for retirees who are losing social connections, getting sedentary or have come up with a great business idea.
+As “8 Signs That It’s Time for You to Unretire” explains, a job also has value for retirees who are losing social connections, getting sedentary or have come up with a great business idea.

 But many older workers don’t want the 40-plus-hour weekly grind and are looking for part-time employment.

 Here are some of the best part-time options for seniors.

 1. Private tutoring

-Many retirees and seniors spent decades learning and training in their fields, and are in prime position to pass that knowledge along and get paid for it.
+Many retirees and seniors spent decades learning and training in their fields, and they are in a prime position to pass that knowledge along and get paid for it.

 2. Uber or Lyft driver

 Driving is a good part-time gig for retirees who can set their own driving schedules and have more flexibility during the day than the average 9-to-5 worker.

 Seniors and retirees who are experienced accountants could be attracted to this occupation, which has many short-term assignments available all over the country for a wide variety of employers.

 - Flexible scheduling

 - Extra income

 See if you have what it takes to be Fido-friendly at these nationwide companies: Rover, Wag and Barkly Pets.
 At Care.com you can sign up to do not only pet care but also senior care, housekeeping and child care.

 The article “4 Ways to Earn Money Making Deliveries in Your Car” has ideas for seniors and retirees who have flexibility in the hours they can work each day.

 If you’re not comfortable driving people around for Uber, you may prefer driving food, for Uber Eats.
 It’s one of a number of companies hiring food delivery drivers.
 Instacart, a grocery shopping and delivery service, is another.

 Older residents can use their long knowledge of their city to help hotel guests find good restaurants, family attractions and other activities.